wp-plugins/rvg-optimize-database/readme.txt

 * Deletes 'orphan postmeta items'
 * Optimizes the database tables (optionally you can exclude certain tables from optimization)
 * Creates a log file of the optimizations (optional)
-* Optimization can be scheduled to automatically run once hourly, twice daily, once daily or once weekly (optional)
+* Optimization can be scheduled to automatically run once hourly, twice daily, once daily or once weekly at a specific time (optional)

 = Settings =
 You can find the settings page in the WP Admin Panel &raquo; Settings &raquo; Optimize DB Options.